Skip to content

 Overall, the benefits of mediation for divorcing couples in Australia include increased control, cost-effectiveness, reduced conflict, and the preservation of important relationships.
 It provides a structured and supportive environment for couples to find common ground and reach mutually acceptable agreements, ultimately helping them move forward in their separate lives with a greater sense of peace and understanding.

-Mediation vs Litigation
+Mediation Process vs Litigation

 When it comes to divorce, couples are often faced with the difficult decision of choosing between mediation and litigation.
 While both options aim to resolve conflicts and reach agreements, they have distinct differences that can greatly impact the outcome and overall experience for divorcing couples in Australia.